 And if you want to get your hands dirty, you can open a WealthSimple Trade account.

-Use this link to get $5 bonus when you open a WealthSimple Trade account.
+Use this link to get two free stocks when you open a WealthSimple Trade account.

 3. Your Bank